 )

-atlas_3d_only <- create_cortical_from_annotation(
+atlas <- create_cortical_from_annotation(

 input_annot = annot_files,

-output_dir = "my_atlas",
+output_dir = "my_atlas"

 Post-processing